-Compensation Actually Paid and Net Income: The graph below illustrates the relationship between the CAP of our CEO and the average CAP of our non-CEO NEOs over the last three years and the Company's net income.
-This illustrates that, from 2020 to 2021 and 2021 to 2022, the CAP of our CEO and the average CAP of our non-CEO NEOs is generally aligned with the Company's net income.
+Compensation Actually Paid and Net Income (Loss): The graph below illustrates the relationship between the CAP of our CEO and the average CAP of our non-CEO NEOs over the last four years and the Company's net income (loss).
+This illustrates that, from 2020 to 2021, 2021 to 2022 and 2022 to 2023, the CAP of our CEO and the average CAP of our non-CEO NEOs is generally aligned with the Company's net income (loss).